ackmanlab/pySEAS/README.md

     sphinx-apidoc -o docs seas

 this only has to be done once.
-For some reason it won't rerun once ./docs/seas.rst and ./docs/modules.rst are created, and keeps looking for files even if they were deleted.
-Maybe there is a way to fix it, but I just deleted the extra module from modules.rst manually.
+If modules were changed, delete the old ./docs/seas.rst and ./docs/modules.rst, and rerun sphinx-apidoc.

 Settings are all in docs/conf.py, including modifying the system path to see the seas module.